pc45/crokebrothers/README.md

 ## Customizing

-You can start editing this template by modifying the files in the `/src` folder.
+Start editing this template by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.

 ## License